-Vancouver Foundation is pleased to announce the availability of 2018 Youth Granting under our new LEVEL initiative.
-This new initiative seeks to level the playing field by empowering young Indigenous and racialized immigrant and refugee leaders to amplify their voices in matters important to them and to bring new ideas and fresh perspectives to shape policy and systems.
+Vancouver Foundation is pleased to announce the availability of 2020 Youth Granting under our LEVEL initiative.
+This initiative seeks to level the playing field by empowering young Indigenous and racialized immigrant and refugee leaders to amplify their voices in matters important to them and to bring new ideas and fresh perspectives to shape policy and systems.

-LEVEL Youth Granting will allow charities and other qualified donees across the province to engage Indigenous and racialized immigrant and refugee young people in staff leadership and board governance.
+LEVEL Youth Granting encourages charities and other qualified donees across the province to engage Indigenous and racialized immigrant and refugee young people in staff leadership and board governance.

-The deadline for Letters of intent is September 10th, 2018.
+The deadline for Stage 1 - Letters of Intent is Monday February 24th, 2020 at 4:30pm.